 Bringing Aviation History to Arizona

-The Arizona Commemorative Air Force Museum started with a “sentimental journey.”
+The Commemorative Air Force Airbase Arizona started with a “sentimental journey.”
 In 1977, a small group of dedicated folks broke ground at Falcon Field and in 1978, the Arizona Wing became the 10th unit of the Commemorative Air Force.
 Within a few short weeks, Phoenix resident Mike Clarke donated a rare Boeing B-17G to the unit.
 Over the next five years, the colonels of the AZCAF wandered through countless junkyards and crash sites looking for parts to restore the plane to new condition, christening it “Sentimental Journey.”

 This project sparked the idea to build a more permanent facility that could be used to preserve and showcase unique warbirds like “Sentimental Journey.”
 After months of searching, Mesa’s municipal airport, Falcon Field, was chosen as the new site for the Arizona Commemorative Air Force Museum.

 Since opening our doors in 1978, countless visitors from around the world have descended on Mesa for this one-of-a-kind experience.
 Their interest has helped grow the museum into one of the most treasured attractions in the Valley, and with the support of our volunteer staff, we are proud to be the home of one of the largest Commemorative Air Force units in the world.